 Your solar panel installation will be reliant on the panels getting the most sunshine possible.
 After some time the dirt, dust, and bird droppings will build upon the panels and stop them from being able to work as efficiently as they did in the beginning.

 Getting on your roof yourself can be dangerous and difficult, rather hire professionals to come in and take care of them for you.
+Make sure to clean solar panels every six months.
+The best times to clean your solar panels are late spring and autumn.
+If your home is located in farming or construction areas, maintain your solar panels more frequently.

 5. Clear Away Trees